-Physical Conditions: As of August the nongovernmental organization (NGO) Prison Watch (PW) reported that, with the exception of the Female Correctional Center at the Special Court for Sierra Leone (FCCSL), the country's 17 prisons and detention centers were seriously overcrowded.
-PW reported, however, that with the exception of the FCCSL, conditions in detention centers in the rest of the country, including lighting and ventilation, for male prisoners, were generally better than for female prisoners.
+Physical Conditions: On July 26, the HRCSL reported unhygienic conditions in the male detention cells of Central, Kissy, Waterloo, Moyamba, and Tongo police stations.
+Some cells in Tongo station were littered with garbage and one had a leaky roof.
+The HRCSL reported poor toilet facilities in all stations except Magburuka and East End.
+It also observed illegal detention at Congo Cross, Magburuka, and Tongo Field police stations.
+During inspections in February and April, juveniles shared the same space as adults.
+Prison authorities issued bedding and blankets to inmates at the Freetown Female and Male Correctional Centers.
+Some mattresses were placed on the floor at the Male Correctional Center.
+In Moyamba some inmates slept on the bare floor using blankets as mattresses.
+As of August 2016, the nongovernmental organization (NGO) Prison Watch (PW) reported that, with the exception of the Freetown Female Correctional Center at the Special Court for Sierra Leone (FCCSL), the country's 19 prisons and detention centers were seriously overcrowded.
+PW reported, however, that with the exception of the FCCSL, conditions in detention centers in the rest of the country, including lighting and ventilation for male prisoners, were generally better than for female prisoners.

-Unlike in previous years, the Human Rights Commission of Sierra Leone (HRCSL) confirmed that as of October, no prison or detention center facility held male and female prisoners together.
+As of October the HRCSL confirmed that no prison or detention center facility held male and female prisoners together.

-As of November 2015 the country's 17 prisons, designed to hold 1,785 inmates, held 3,323.
-The Freetown Correctional Center, designed to hold 324 inmates, held 1,545 persons: 713 convicted prisoners, 235 prisoners on remand, and 597 prisoners on trial.
-In some prisons, cells measuring six feet by nine feet held nine or more prisoners.
-As of August prison authorities reported 23 deaths in prisons and detention facilities due to malaria, respiratory infections, and typhoid fever but claimed none of the deaths was due to actions of staff members or other prisoners.
+As of August 22, the country's 19 prisons, designed to hold 1,935 inmates, held 4,148.
+The Freetown Male Correctional Center, designed to hold 324 inmates, held 2,059 persons, including 926 convicted prisoners, 284 prisoners on remand, and 849 prisoners on trial.
+Some prison cells measuring six feet by nine feet held nine or more prisoners.
+As of August 22, prison authorities reported seven deaths in prisons and detention facilities due to malaria, respiratory infections, and typhoid fever but claimed none of the deaths was due to actions of staff members or other prisoners.

 Human rights observers reported detention conditions remained below minimum international standards because of overcrowding, unhygienic conditions, and insufficient medical attention.
 Prison cells often lacked proper lighting, bedding, ventilation, and protection from mosquitoes.
-Most prisons did not have piped water systems, and some prisoners lacked sufficient access to drinking water.
+Most prisons did not have piped water systems, and some prisoners lacked sufficient access to potable drinking water.